waviousllc/wav-lpddr-hw/docs/source/integration.rst

 The Wavious DDR PHY supports LPDDR4x and LPDDR5 standards and is provided in a 1x32 configuration (Memory Controller side) consisting of two 1x16 channels (DRAM side).
 The 1x32 channel configuration is chosen to mitigate MCU+SRAM area overhead to DRAM interface width.

 .. note ::
+  * 1x16 configuation may be supported in a future release version.
   * LPDDR5 configuration support may be limited in current release version.
-  * 1x16 configuation may be supported in a future release version.
+  * DDR5 configuation may be supported in a future release version.
   * HBM configuation may be supported in a future release version.

 Design Files